MartinLeNizon/FlightDelay/report.md

 Analysis Ready Dataset:
 - The exported dataset served as the input for further analysis to answer the project's key questions, including:
-- Identifying airlines with the most delays.
+- Identifying airlines specific delays
 - Analyzing the correlation between weather conditions and delays.

 ## Analysis and Queries